 For admission purposes, all applicants who are either noncitizens of the United States or are graduates of institutions of higher learning located outside the United States are defined as international applicants.
 In addition to providing GMAT results, academic credentials, and letters of recommendation, international applicants must fulfill the following requirements:

 Demonstrate proficiency in the English language by taking the Test of English as a Foreign Language (TOEFL) or earn a grade of “C” or better in freshman English at an accredited institution of higher education in the United States.
 An interview may be required.
 Candidates should obtain a minimum score of 173 on the TOEFL; test results must be submitted directly to the Office of the Director of MBA Programs.

 International applicants with academic credits from institutions outside the United States should have academic documents submitted directly by the institution to the World Educational Service (WES).
 After review by WES, the transcripts should be sent directly to the MBA program office..

 International applicants are required to submit documentation certifying their capacity to meet the financial requirements necessary to complete the MBA program.

 International applicants must meet all applicable immigration requirements.

-Admission credentials for all applicants, except international applicants, must be received by:
+Admission credentials for all applicants must be received by:

 October 1 for spring enrollment.